stuartwillis/poolparty/README.md

 These now reside at `~/bin`.
 You shouold specify `~/bin/popoolation2_1201` in the config files for PoolParty as needed.
 PRO tip: you can add ~/bin to your user $PATH, so that everything in that folder is globally accessible in the $PATH, by adding it to the line in ~/.bash_profile as '$HOME/bin'.

+Now, PPalign will need to know the path to the picard jar file.
+This changes based on version number, so instead of changing the directory in all the config files, we can link the jar file to a standard location.
+First, let's check the jar file exists.

-Now, we will need to specify the path to the jar file for Picard, which we installed with conda.
+we will need to specify the path to the jar file for Picard, which we installed with conda.
 Let's check where it is:

 > ls ~/miniconda3/envs/poolparty_env/share/picard*/*.jar

-Depending on what this returns, specify `~/miniconda3/envs/poolparty_env/share/picard-2.20.2-0/picard.jar` *or similar* as needed in the config files.
+Now link the file to a standard spot in the bin directory for this environment, which is what is specified in all the PPalign config files.

+> ln -s ~/miniconda3/envs/poolparty_env/share/picard*/picard.jar ~/miniconda3/envs/poolparty_env/bin/

 You should now be ready to run PoolParty.
 Try starting with the examples ;-)